Schedule object

 {

-"schedule_id" : (required, string) identifier for the scheduled message that was created
+"schedule_id" : (required, string) identifier for the scheduled message you created

 }

-Customers using the API for server-to-server calls may need to allowlist the appropriate API URL if they’re behind a firewall.
+If you use the API for server-to-server calls, you may need to allowlist the appropriate API URL if they’re behind a firewall.

 Message scheduling endpoint responses will include the message’s dispatch_id for reference back to the dispatch of the message.
-The dispatch_id is the id of the message dispatch (unique id for each ‘transmission’ sent from the Braze platform).
+The dispatch_id is the ID of the message dispatch (unique ID for each ‘transmission’ sent from Braze).